fabien-d/RegexCollection/README.md

-A collection of useful regex patterns
+A collection of useful regex patterns.
+The regex file is not intended to be used as is.
+It is meant as a reference/cheat sheet.

 ## License